PrathamLearnsToCode/PrathamLearnsToCode/README.md

 ## About

 Hi, I'm Pratham Grover.
-I completed my undergraduate at [Delhi technological University](https://www.dtu.ac.in/) with a major in biotechnology and a minor in AI & Machine Learning.
+I completed my undergraduation from [Delhi technological University](https://www.dtu.ac.in/) with a major in biotechnology and a minor in AI & Machine Learning.
 I'm curious about how machine works and love to automate everything.
 Besides tech, I love Astrophysics, music, mixed martial arts, F1 and watching documentaries.

 <table>
   <tr>